anaclaudialemos/anaclaudialemos/README.md

 #### [HOUSING MARKET INSIGHTS - DATA ANALISIS](https://github.com/anaclaudialemos/housing_market_analysis)

 **Business Problem:** House Rocket business model consists of purchasing and reselling properties through a digital platform.
 The company is looking for new properties for its portfolio.
-The data scientist is in charge to help find the best business opportunities by answering the questions.
-Which properties should the company buy Once the property is in the company's possession, how long wait before selling it, and what would ta the sale price be?
+The data scientist is in charge to help find the best business opportunities by answering the questions: which properties should the company buy? once the property is in the company's possession, how long wait before selling it, and what would ta the sale price be?

 **Solution:** Develop a online dashboard with selected properties, a map view with properties distribution, a table with attributes filters, and the expected profit for each property.